Effects of gravity rainbow on scalar bosonic and oscillator fields in Bonnor-Melvin space-time with a cosmological constant: Effects of RG on relativistic quantum oscillator field in BM-universe with a cosmological constant

-Equation (\ref{e11}) is the relativistic energy profile of oscillator fields in the background of a magnetic universe with non-zero cosmological.
-We see that the relativistic energy spectrum is influenced by the topology of the geometry characterized by the parameter $\alpha$, the cosmological constant $\Lambda$, and the rainbow parameter $\beta$.
+Equation (\ref{e11}) is the approximate relativistic energy profile of oscillator fields in BM-universe with a nonzero cosmological under the influence of rainbow gravity.
+We see that the approximate relativistic energy spectrum and the radial wave function is influenced by the topology of the geometry characterized by the parameter $\alpha$, the cosmological constant $\Lambda$, and the rainbow parameter $\beta$.
+Moreover, these are changes in the quantum numbers $\{n,m\}$.

-We present Figure 7, displaying the energy spectrum $E_{n,m} (+)$ (positive sign within the brackets in the energy expression \ref{e11}) plotted against $E_p/\beta$.
-The figure encompasses various values of the cosmological constant (Fig: 7(a)), topology parameter (Fig: 7(b)), angular quantum number (Fig: 7(c)), and radial quantum number (Fig: 7(d)).
-It is observed that the energy spectrum exhibits a parabolic nature and shifts upward with increasing values of these parameters ($\Lambda, m, n$), except in Figure 7(b) where a decreasing trend is observed with increasing $\alpha$.
-Figure 8 illustrates the energy spectrum $E_{n,m} (-)$ (minus sign within the brackets in the energy expression \ref{e11}) and encompasses different values of the cosmological constant (Fig: 8(a)), topology parameter (Fig: 8(b)), angular quantum number (Fig: 8(c)), and radial quantum number (Fig: 8(d)).
+{ In the limit $\beta =0$, i. e. there is no rainbow-gravity effect, the energy eigenvalue (\ref{e11}) reduces to the following form:

+Equation (\ref{e12}) is the approximate relativistic energy profile of quantum oscillator fields in BM-universe with a cosmological without rainbow gravity effects.

+Thus, by comparing Eqs. (\ref{e11}) and (\ref{e12}), it becomes evident that the presence of rainbow gravity alters the relativistic energy levels of quantum oscillator fields when compared to the scenario without this effect.